IvoRamirez03/bash_scripts/README.md

-# Bash scripts made as a SysAdmin working with macOS
+# Bash scripts that I made as a SysAdmin working with macOS

 ## Various scripts to automate tasks to work together with an MDM ([Applivery](https://github.com/applivery) in this case)